malramsay64/phd-thesis/03_Dynamics/results.md

     - See the papers on following tubes, 1D dynamics
     - Can rotations do the same thing
         - no longer getting motion which is random because of collective dynamics

-- Brownian dynamics breaks down because there is collective motion
-    - length scale of collective motion?
-    - why haven't we observed it?

-- Pressure dependence
-    - [@Ediger1996]
-    - Does the fragility change with compression?

-- Step dynamics / hops
-    - can this be ignored
-    - over what timescales can it be ignored
-    - how many hops for the distribution to be as expected

-- Scaling of Viscosity (structural relaxation)
-    - are there any alternative theories / theoretical results that fit
-        - Uniform local volume expansion [@Dyre1996]
-        - $$\eta = \eta_{0} \left( \frac{C}{G_{\inf} (T)} \right) $$

 The dynamics studied here are primarily above the melting point, however the liquid displays behaviour normally attributed